-- (a) Federal Withholding Tax compulsory; - (b) Social Security Tax (FICA) compulsory; - (c) Medicare Part of Social Security compulsory; - (d) Retirement compulsory for employee working at least 35 hours per week; - (e) Court or Regulatory Agency Mandated Deductions compulsory;
+- A. Federal Withholding Tax compulsory; - B. Social Security Tax (FICA) compulsory; - C. Medicare Part of Social Security compulsory; - D. Retirement compulsory for employee working at least 35 hours per week or as otherwise required by NHRS; - E. Court or Regulatory Agency Mandated Deductions compulsory;

-If authorized in writing by an eligible employee, the County will also make payroll deductions for health and dental insurance, savings plans, retirement contributions, and other deductions permitted by applicable state and federal law.
+If authorized in-writing or by electronic means by an eligible employee, the County will also make payroll deductions for health and dental insurance, savings plans, retirement contributions, and other deductions permitted by applicable state and federal law.